leamas/ddupdate/README.md

 Now, let's select the plugin which provides the ip address to register.
 For the default case, the default-web-ip plugin generates the address as seen from the network.
-Test the service using the selected ip plugin, something like::
+Test the service using the selected address plugin, something like::

-    $ ./ddupdate --ip-plugin default-web-ip --service-plugin dynu \
+    $ ./ddupdate --address-plugin default-web-ip --service-plugin dynu \
-      --hostname myhost.dynu.net -L info
+    --hostname myhost.dynu.net -l info
     INFO - Loglevel: INFO
     INFO - Using hostname: myhost.dynu.net
     INFO - Using ip address plugin: default-web-ip